tenzir/threatbus/apps/vast/README.md

 ## Bridge Features

-This section explains the most important features of the `vast-bridge` and the CLI toggles to enable them.
+This section explains the most important features and CLI options of the `vast-bridge`.

 ### IoC Matching

-VAST can match IoCs either live (pro-feature) or retrospectively via the means of usual queries.
+VAST can match IoCs either live or retrospectively via usual queries.

 #### Live Matching